If I am in front of a computer, I probably have Gmail open in a browser tab. It is my daily driver, both for personal and professional emails.

 The Solution

 The solution I used was to write a basic script to solve this.
-It’s available at https://github.com/er4hn/gmail-labeler/ and this post is based on commit 99685c087f546ba03238c4ac5c27d482108e7eef.
+It’s available at https://github.com/er4hn/gmail-labeler/ and this post is based on commit 99685c087f546ba03238c4ac5c27d482108e7eef

 The script is fairly simple.
 It works by:

-• Using check_threads to get a list of threads which have that label id on any message in the thread
+to get a list of threads which have that label id on any message in the thread- This makes use of pagination, since each query only returns a subset of results.

-• This uses the passed in condition_func which will change the labels if it returns true.
+which will change the labels if it returns true.- The two condition functions are

-• The two condition functions are condition_reply_to_archive and condition_archive_to_reply, whose names should explain what they do.
+, whose names should explain what they do.

 To configure the script a config file must be provided.
-The schema is saved in CONFIG_SCHEMA_V1 and my settings are:
+The schema is saved in CONFIG_SCHEMA_V1

 (I’ve changed my actual label names since they are silly and personal)